FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 Just like contracts in Sway, once you've created a predicate, you can compile it using `forc build`.
 For more information on working with Sway, refer to our <a :href="url" target="_blank" rel="noreferrer">Sway documentation</a>.

 After compiling, you will obtain the binary of the predicate and its JSON ABI (Application Binary Interface).
-Using these, you can instantiate a predicate as shown in the code snippet below:
+Using these, you can instantiate a predicate in TypeScript as shown in the code snippet below:

 <<< @/../../docs-snippets/src/guide/predicates/index.test.ts#predicate-index-2{ts:line-numbers}